 Several teams of astronomers were sent across the globe, including one to Tahiti by James Cook.
 The astronomer William Hirst wrote of his measurements of the transit in a letter to the Royal Society.
 Hisrt’s observations were like those of many other astronomers, in that he measured the times at which the transit of Venus began and ended as seen from his location.
 By comparing his measurements with those of other astronomers, it was possible to determine the parallax of Venus, and therefore determine its distance.

 The exact timing of the transit was hampered by the fact that Venus would appear somewhat distorted when it was near the edge of the sun, which is known as the black drop effect.
-You can see this in Hirst’s sketches seen below.
-Still, by 1771 several different measurements were collected and analyzed.
+You can see this in Hirst’s sketches seen here.1 Still, by 1771 several different measurements were collected and analyzed.
 The result was that the distance Sun was 24,000 Earth radii, or about 95 million miles.
 This is slightly larger than the actual value of 93 million miles, but is significantly more accurate that of Aristarchus.
 Astronomers now had a reasonable measurement of the solar system.

 Planetary distances can now be measured with radio telemetry to an accuracy of 3 parts in a billion.
 It is accurate enough to observe it changing over time.
 The Sun gradually loses mass as it radiates energy, and so the orbits of the planets (including Earth) are slowly getting larger.
 Thus the astronomical unit is increasing by several meters per century.
 In 2012, the International Astronomical Union defined the astronomical unit as a fixed standard, which means the Earth’s distance is slowly getting larger than an astronomical unit.